The Importance of Implant Dentistry

 - Increased longevity

-An implant is better not only in terms of health, but also financially.
-Future savings on dental work offsets the higher initial cost.
+An implant is better not only in terms of health but also financially.
+Future savings on dental work will likely offset the higher initial cost.
 Dental implants are generally the best option for maintaining normal function, comfort, aesthetics, speech and health.

 Dental implants at City Smiles in Melbourne

 If you have suffered tooth loss and want to know how dental implants could restore your oral function and aesthetics, book a consultation with City Smiles in Melbourne.
 With an experienced team and affordable care, you don’t have to suffer the negative consequences of lost teeth.